-Despite a good self-perceived health improved in 2006-12 and 2006-17, the highest rates were found during 2006-12, mainly among men.
-Previously, time periods were compared, including the periods 200407 and 2008-11, and it was observed that a poor self-perceived health decreased in each of these periods, with a decrease more pronounced during the economic recession (Regidor et al., 2014).
-In the same period, a decrease in all cause mortality in Spain has been also described (Moreno-Lostao et al., 2019; Regidor, Mateo, Barrio & de la Fuente, 2019).
-Moreover, in our study we found a convergence in self-perceived health in 2006-17; mainly due to the fact that men of the low social class indicate a higher increase of a good self-perceived health from 2006 with respect to the middle and high social class.
-In line with these results, during the period 2013-15, other related studies observed a convergence among socio-economic groups in the probability of a poor self-perceived health in Cataluña (Spijker & Zueras, 2018).
-A recent study of the mortality trends by socio-economic level in Spain showed that the most disadvantage social groups had the greatest decline in mortality rates during the 2007-08 (Regidor et al., 2016).
-These results may be related to those findings that showed how social support, as well as the livelihood and family support during economic downturn can contribute to minimizing the effects of economic recession on health (Moskowitz, Vittinghoff, & Schmidt, 2013).
-Moreover, Spain has a public health care system that guarantees the universal coverage of health services (Gerdtham & Ruhm, 2006) and also the existence of public retirement funds and other social services that are likely to mitigate the effects of the economic recession on population wellbeing.
+Despite improvement in good self-perceived health in 2006–2012 and 2006–2017, the highest rates were found during 2006–2012, mainly among men.
+Previous time periods were compared, including the periods 2004–2007 and 2008–2011, and it was observed that poor self-perceived health decreased in each of these periods, with a more pronounced decrease during the economic recession (Regidor et al., 2014).
+In the same period, a decrease in all causes of mortality in Spain was also described (Moreno-Lostao et al., 2019; Regidor, Mateo, Barrio, & de la Fuente, 2019).
+Moreover, in our study we found a convergence in self-perceived health in 2006–2017, mainly due to the fact that men in the low social class indicated a higher increase in good self-perceived health from 2006 as compared to the middle and high social classes.
+In line with these results, during the period 2013–2015, other related studies observed a convergence among socio-economic groups in the probability of poor self-perceived health in Cataluña (Spijker & Zueras, 2018).
+A recent study of the mortality trends by socio-economic level in Spain showed that the most disadvantaged social groups had the greatest decline in mortality rates during 2007–2008 (Regidor et al., 2016).
+These results may be related to those findings that showed how social support, as well as livelihood and family support during economic downturns, can contribute to minimising the effects of an economic recession on health (Moskowitz, Vittinghoff, & Schmidt, 2013).
+Moreover, Spain has a public health care system that guarantees the universal coverage of health services (Gerdtham & Ruhm, 2006) and has public retirement funds and other social services that are likely to mitigate the effects of the economic recession on the wellbeing of the population.
 This could be perceived also in other countries with robust social bonds and highly developed social services, where the effects of economic downturns on health could be less noticeable due to social policies carried out to provide adequate social and health coverage (Ruiz-Ramos, Córdoba-Dona, Bacigalupe, Juárez, & Escolar-Pujolar, 2014).

-In this context, despite the immediate consequences related to the evidence of cuts and co-payments imposed on certain health services during the studied period, especially in 2010-12, Spain did not experience a less use of common preventive services during the economic recession, except in blood pressure check in women of the middle social class.
-Moreover, an increase was observed during 2006-17, where all the social classes increased blood pressure and cholesterol check and cytological examination (in women).
-Flu vaccination is the service that has only decreased in both genders in the three social classes in 2006-12 and 2006-17.
-Lower vaccination coverage may be related to the loss of confidence in influenza vaccination after pandemic (H1N1) 2009 (Pariani et al., 2015).
-Corroborating these results, although we analyze adults population between 18 to 64 years, in previous studies it has been observed that vaccination coverage in the Spanish population over 65 years has been reduced from 2009 to 2014 (Dios-Guerra, Carmona-Torres, López-Soto, Morales-Cané, & Rodríguez-Borrego, 2017), where the values are below the recommendations established in the guidelines on the use of vaccines and antivirals during influenza pandemic (WHO, 2004).
-Therefore, it should be a priority for institutions and health professionals to analyze this decrease.
+In this context, despite the immediate consequences related to the evidence of cuts and co-payments imposed on certain health services during the studied period, especially in 2010–2012, Spain did not experience lesser use of common preventive services during the economic recession, except for blood pressure check in women of the middle social class.
+Moreover, an increase was observed during 2006–2017 for all the social classes for blood pressure and cholesterol checks and cytological examination (in women).
+Flu vaccination is the only service that decreased in both genders in the three social classes in 2006–2012 and 2006–2017.
+Lower vaccination coverage may be related to the loss of confidence in influenza vaccination after the pandemic (H1N1) of 2009 (Pariani et al., 2015).
+Although we analysed the adult population between the ages of 18 to 64 years, our results are corroborated by previous studies which observed that vaccination coverage was reduced in the Spanish population over 65 years of age from 2009 to 2014 (Dios-Guerra, Carmona-Torres, López-Soto, Morales-Cané, & Rodríguez-Borrego, 2017), where the values were below the recommendations established in the guidelines on the use of vaccines and antivirals during the influenza pandemic (WHO, 2004).
+Therefore, it should be a priority for institutions and health professionals to analyse this decrease.